-Calligraphy: The Ancient Chinese considered writing an important form of art.
+The Ancient Chinese considered writing an important form of art.
 Calligraphy is a highly stylish form of writing.
-To produce Chinese characters one needs a brush, paper, ink stick and ink stone.
+To produce Chinese characters one needs a brush, paper, ink stick, and ink stone.

 These are referred to as the “Four Treasures of the Study”.
 It is essential to learn these tools in order to learn calligraphy.

-Poetry: Poetry too was an important part of art.
-Du Fu, Li Bai and Su Shi are considered among the best ancient poets, and there are five major kinds of ancient poetic styles called Shi, Ci, Ge, Qu and Fu.
-During the Tang Dynasty poetry became so important that writing poetry was part of the examinations to become a civil servant and work for the government.
+Poetry too was an important part of art.
+Du Fu, Li Bai, and Su Shi are considered among the best ancient poets, and there are five major kinds of ancient poetic styles called Shi, Ci, Ge, Qu, and Fu.
+During the Tang Dynasty, poetry became so important that writing poetry was part of the examinations to become a civil servant and work for the government.

 The utensils are usually made of copper or bronze over which thin copper wire is glued or welded to draw decorative designs or themes.
 Cloisonne came to China in the early fourteenth to the late fifteenth century.
 The process became very popular with court artisans and the earliest recorded piece is from the Ming Xuande Emperor’s rule in 1426.

-The Yunan province was supposed to be the first to produce unique pieces as it was under the Mongol rule.
+The Yunan province was supposed to be the first to produce unique pieces as it was under Mongol rule.
 However, early Chinese Cloisonne was so delicate that very few imperial pieces have survived to date.
-Most of these pieces are now stored with the Palace Museum.
+Most of these pieces are now stored in the Palace Museum.

 They also dyed silk into intricate and decorative patterns.

-Porcelain: Fine Chinese porcelain was not only an important art, but also became an important export.
+Fine Chinese porcelain was not only an important art but also became an important export.

-During the Ming Dynasty blue and white vases became highly priced and were sold to the rich people throughout Europe and Asia
+During the Ming Dynasty, blue and white vases became highly priced and were sold to rich people throughout Europe and Asia

 This was done to protect him after life.
 Terracotta Army includes sculptures of 8000 soldiers and 520 horses.
-Each sculpture of soldier has been given a unique face.
-These sculptures were life sized.
-The minutest details such as their uniform, weapon and armor have been well reflected.
+Each sculpture of a soldier has been given a unique face.
+These sculptures were life-sized.
+The minutest details such as their uniform, weapon, and armor have been well-reflected.

-Opera: Chinese opera is recognized as one of the three oldest dramatic art forms in the world.
-It is a combination of music, art and literature.
+Chinese opera is recognized as one of the three oldest dramatic art forms in the world.
+It is a combination of music, art, and literature.
 During the Tang Dynasty, Emperor Taizong established an opera school by the name Liyuan (Pear Garden).

 From that time on, performers of Chinese opera were referred to as ‘disciples of the pear garden’.
 Since the Yuan Dynasty, it has been encouraged by court officials and emperors and has become a traditional art form.

-Shadow Puppetry: In this, shadows of the puppets are projected on to the white screen.
-In China the shadow plays are often folk-tales and legends of the past, many based on Chinese opera themes.
+In this, shadows of the puppets are projected onto the white screen.
+In China, shadow plays are often folk tales and legends of the past, many based on Chinese opera themes.

 Traditional shadow puppets are flat and made of leather.
 Areas within the puppet are pressed out with sharp knives.
 These areas suggest facial features and help define clothing.
 The puppets are made from separate pieces and joined together with wire or string.